-The HubSpot Sales Partner Program empowers CRM implementation companies and sales consultants to teach a modern inbound sales methodology to match the way modern buyers make purchasing decisions.
+The HubSpot Sales Partner Program empowers CRM [customer resource management] implementation companies and sales consultants to teach a modern inbound sales methodology to match the way modern buyers make purchasing decisions.
 As a HubSpot Sales Partner, SFE works with a dedicated HubSpot growth coach to automate and improve sales processes for its clients and prospects by leveraging HubSpot CRM and HubSpot Sales.

 Since 2006, HubSpot ($HUBS) has been on a mission to make the world more inbound.
 Today, over 23,000 customers in more than 90 countries use HubSpot’s award-winning software, services, and support to transform the way they attract, engage, and delight customers.

 HubSpot Sales enables sales and service teams to have more effective conversations with leads, prospects, and customers.
 HubSpot CRM helps sales teams organize, track, and grow their pipeline.
 All platforms integrate right out of the box and are available for free to start.